The Male Gaze, Kelli Clifton, 2011, acrylic on canvas, beads. Courtesy Kelli Clifton.

 Clifton’s painting confronts the male gaze with a regiment of 48 staring eyes made of areolas and formlines.
 The concerted female Indigenous perspective observing the viewer evokes the need for the mainstream colonial viewpoint to interrogate its own patterns.
-For centuries, Canada has been taking, controlling, and misrepresenting Indigenous cultural identities for the purpose of feeding the colonial gaze.
+For centuries, Canada has been taking, controlling, and misrepresenting Indigenous cultural identities for the purpose of indulging the colonial gaze.

 Canadian settlers founded their country on the act of taking what was not theirs to take — Indigenous land and resources — without consent and without giving anything back.
-Canada made laws that criminalized Indigenous people’s abilities to practice their cultures while at the same time stealing their ceremonial items and imprisoning these items within colonial institutions where they would be unable to fulfill their purpose of participating in community, and instead subjected against their will to the colonial gaze.
+Canada made laws that criminalized Indigenous cultural practices while at the same time stealing ceremonial items and imprisoning these items within colonial institutions where they would be unable to fulfill their purpose of participating in community, and instead subjected against their will to the colonial gaze.
 This historical context must be considered to understand why cultural appropriation is harmful and why Canadian teachers should focus on the voices of Indigenous activists who can help students develop self-awareness on these patterns that need to be broken, rather than teaching about Indigenous cultures in a way that merely romanticizes and objectifies, feeding the gaze.

 Historical Thinking Questions

 Check out the links below and answer the following questions: